cssmonkey/groupArrayElements/README.md

 # groupArrayElements

-This is a code challenge to demonstate some small executable code.
+This coding challenge to demonstates some small executable code.

 The groupArrayElements function should:
 - Given an array of length >= 0, and a positive integer N, return the contents of the array divided into N equally sized arrays.